carlos-afonso/measles/README.md

 ## PyData NYC 2019 tutorial

-The `pydata-nyc-2019` folder contains all the materials needed for the tutorial, and `pydata-nyc-2019/notebooks/pydata-nyc-2019-tutorial.ipynb` is the tutorial's main/driving notebook.
+* The `pydata-nyc-2019` folder contains all the tutorial materials.
+* Tutorial's main notebook: `pydata-nyc-2019/notebooks/pydata-nyc-2019-tutorial.ipynb` ( [.ipynb](https://github.com/carlos-afonso/measles/blob/master/pydata-nyc-2019/notebooks/pydata-nyc-2019-tutorial.ipynb) ) ( [.html](https://carlos-afonso.github.io/measles/pydata-nyc-2019/notebooks/pydata-nyc-2019-tutorial.html) )
+  * If you have problems seeing the .ipynb version, you can always see the static .html version.

-Please refer to the Requirements section below about the package requirements and installation instructions.
+* Please refer to the Requirements section below about the package requirements and installation instructions.

 ## Requirements